-The project will be undertaken in groups (3-4 students) and consists of regular meetings with the supervisor as a group, typically about 30-60 minutes weekly.
-An individual group meeting by the team members is mandatory every week for one hour, which needs to be recorded for assessment purposes.
-In addition, the project usually involves experimental work and thus requires laboratory assistance from the supervisor and/or technical staff.
+The project will be undertaken in groups (3-4 students) and consists of regular online meetings (via Microsoft Teams Meeting) with the supervisor as a group, typically about 30-60 minutes weekly.
+An individual group meeting (via Microsoft Teams Meeting) by the team members is mandatory every week for one hour, which needs to be recorded for assessment purposes.
+In addition, the project usually involves experimental work and thus requires remote laboratory assistance from the supervisor and/or technical staff.